prabath1703/Smart_Sorting/README.md

-# 🧠 Smart Sorting: AI-Powered Produce Quality Detection 🍎🥦
+# 🧠 Smart Sorting: Transfer Learning For Identifying Rotten Fruits And Vegetables 🍎🥦

 Smart Sorting is a deep learning-powered web application that classifies fruits and vegetables as **healthy** or **rotten** using a fine-tuned VGG16 model.
 Built using Python, Flask, and Keras, this tool simplifies visual food quality inspection with high accuracy and ease of use.